 By the 1919-1920 winter season, 229 Marlborough was the home of William Bennett Munro and his wife, Caroline S. (Gorton) Munro.
 They previously had lived at the Hotel Somerset and before that at 167 Marlborough.

 During the 1921-1922 winter season, 229 Marlborough was the home of banker and stockbroker James Jackson Minot, Jr., and his wife Miriam (Sears) Minot.
 They had married in October of 1921 and 229 Marlborough probably was their first home together.
-Prior to their marriage, he had lived at 188 Marlborough with his widowed father, Dr. James Jackson Minot, Sr. In 1922, they moved to 104 Beacon.
+Prior to their marriage, he had lived at 188 Marlborough with his widowed father, Dr. James Jackson Minot, Sr. and she had lived at 232 Beacon with her parents, Richard Dudley Sears and Eleanor Cochrane) Sears.
+In 1922, they moved to 104 Beacon.

 During the 1922-1923 winter season, 229 Marlborough was the home of banker Henry Parsons King, Jr., and his wife, Mary (Parker) King.
 They previously had lived at 101 Chestnut, and In 1920, they had lived at 118 Beacon with his widowed mother, Alice Ormond (Spaulding) King.
 They moved to 247 Beacon by the 1923-1924 season.

 On June 28, 1923, 229 Beacon was purchased from Anita Linzee by Marion Houghton (Richards) Coffin Follett, the wife of wool merchant Austin Woodbridge Follett.
-They previously had lived at the Hotel Vendome.
-They lived at 229 Marlborough during the 1923-1924 winter season, but moved soon thereafter to North Attleboro.
+Their primary residence was in North Attleborough.
+They lived at 229 Marlborough during the 1923-1924 winter season, but thereafter resumed living in North Attleborough.

 On July 16, 1924, 229 Marlborough was purchased from Marion Follett by Constance (Gardner) Minot Means, the wife of insurance and real estate broker William Gordon Means.
 They had married in March of 1924 and 229 Marlborough probably was their first home together.
 They also maintained home, The Alhambra, in Prides Crossing.

-They continued to live at 229 Marlborough until their divorce in 1930.
+They continued to live at 229 Marlborough until shortly before their divorce in 1930.
 At the time of the 1930 US Census, William Means and their son, Augustus, were living in Beverly, and Constance Means and her daughter from her first marriage (to Grafton Winthrop Minot), Anna Minot, were living in Philadelphia.
+She married again in June of 1930 to Presley Morgan Taylor of Philadelphia.

-On April 23, 1930, 229 Marlborough was purchased from Constance Means by Charles Frothingham Leland and his wife, Margaret Waters (Carr) Leland.
-They previously had lived at 293 Marlborough.
+On April 23, 1930, 229 Marlborough was purchased from Constance Means by Charles Frothingham Leland, a retired wool manufacturer, and his wife, Margaret Waters (Carr) Leland.
+They had lived at 7 Fairfield during the 1927-1928 winter season.
+They also owned a farm in Southborough, which was their summer residence.

 229 Marlborough was shown as vacant in the 1938-1941 City Directories.

-On December 1, 1942, 229 Marlborough was purchased from Margaret Leland by Aristides Melendez, and on the next day it was acquired from him by Anna (Korn) Finkel, wife of Nathan Finkel.
+On December 1, 1942, 229 Marlborough was purchased from Margaret Leland by Aristides Melendez, and on the next day it was acquired from him by Anna (Korn) Finkel, wife of Nathan Finkel (Finkelstein), a realtor.
 They lived in Dorchester.

 229 Marlborough continued to be a lodging house in the mid- and late 1940s.